 Every so often we go to Alien Swirling Saucers before Toy Story Mania, and it has mixed results.
 Sometimes you walk right onto the ride, which works out well.
 But sometimes you’ll waste over 15 minutes there, which is really bad.
 On balance, we just don’t think Alien Swirling Saucers is a great ride, and the wait maxes out at an hour most days, so we just don’t prioritize it.

 Rope Dropping Rock ‘n’ Roller Coaster

-It’s common for Rock ‘n’ Roller Coaster to have the longest waits at Hollywood Studios, even longer than Slinky Dog Dash.
+It’s common for Rock ‘n’ Roller Coaster to have the longest waits at Hollywood Studios.
 For this reason, people often wonder when to head to Rock ‘n’ Roller Coaster if they don’t have a FastPass+.